Benchmarking projected Hartree-Fock as an approximation: Results

 \subsection{Examples from the $sd$-shell}

 We chose six illustrative cases in the $sd$-shell, shown in Figure \ref{fig:sdShell}: two even-even nuclei ($^{20}$Ne and $^{30}$Si), two odd-odd nuclei ($^{30}$Al and $^{34}$Cl) and two odd-A nuclei ($^{25}$Mg and $^{29}$Na).
-All had stable primary and secondary minima with different Hartree-Fock energies and deformation parameters.
+All had stable primary and secondary minima with different Hartree-Fock energies and deformation parameters. {As we allowed the PHF excitation spectra to float in order to miminize $\Delta E_\mathrm{RMS}$, the ground states do not completely align.
+In many cases this allows us to see that the PHF spectra tend to be less compressed than the FCI spectra, a phenomenon found not only in the $sd$-shell but also in the $pf$-shell.}

 \emph{Even-even.} In both even-even nuclei, the second minimum reproduces a second low lying $0^{+}$ state, a second bandhead, at roughly the correct excitation energy.
 In $^{20}$Ne, the second miminum roughly reproduces a second rotational band.
 In $^{30}$Si, the $0^{+}_2$ state is correctly placed between the $2^{+}_2$ and $3^{+}_1$ state found in FCI calculations.